‘Beautygate’: Users Complain iPhone XS Front Camera Applies ‘Unrealistic’ Skin Smoothing

-Aside from the current issue plaguing several iPhone XS and XS Max users and preventing them from properly charging their phones, users of Apple’s new flagship devices are reportedly dealing with an issue that has been dubbed “Beautygate.”
-While the iPhone XS’ cameras have been described as an improvement over those on last year’s iPhone X, many users have complained about the newer phones’ front-facing camera working too well when it comes to taking selfies, or in other words, applying “unrealistic” skin smoothing on users’ faces.
+Aside from the current issue plaguing several iPhone XS and XS Max users, preventing them from properly charging their phones, users of Apple’s new flagship devices are reportedly dealing with an issue that has been dubbed “Beautygate.”
+While the iPhone XS’s cameras have been described as an improvement over those on last year’s iPhone X, many users have complained about the newer phones’ front-facing camera working too well when it comes to taking selfies, or in other words, applying “unrealistic” skin smoothing on users’ faces.

 According to 9to5Mac, a number of iPhone XS users took to Reddit to complain about the skin smoothing seemingly applied when they use the front-facing camera.
 After one device owner claimed that the filter is always-on by default and cannot be turned off, several others replied in agreement, with one accusing Apple of knowingly selling a faulty product to consumers by “compromising the integrity of the camera” without their permission and without allowing them to deactivate the skin smoothing “filter.”

-Additionally, 9to5Mac noted that there were many Reddit users who compared the iPhone XS’ apparent skin smoothing effect to a Snapchat filter.
+Additionally, 9to5Mac noted that there were many Reddit users who compared the iPhone XS’s apparent skin smoothing effect to a Snapchat filter.
 Others likewise complained that the front camera made Caucasian skin look bright orange.

 The purported issue was also observed by YouTuber Lewis Hilsenteger of the Unbox Therapy channel, who posted a video documenting the skin smoothing effect and informally dubbed the issue as “Beautygate.”